 Many gamers are confused about the word “lag”.
-In general, there’re 2 types of lag: one is graphics-related, meaning a slideshow gaming experience; and another is a network issue, which allows the game characters to teleport.
+In general, there’re 2 types of lag: one is graphics-related, referring to a slideshow gaming experience; and another is a network issue, which allows the game characters to teleport.

-This article seeks to fix the “teleporting” type of lag in Dead by Daylight.
+This article seeks to fix the “teleporting” lag in Dead by Daylight.

 Try these fixes

-You might not have to try them all.
+You might not need to try them all.
 Simply work your way down until you find the one that gives you luck.